Product

 Resources are finite.
 If you have an abundance of resources going to freemium users, that can derail your revenue quickly.

-For many companies, the limited resource in question is the support that free users need.
+For many companies, the limited resource is the support that free users need.

-Tickets and questions from paying users get drowned out by those coming from free users, and service suffers overall as a result.
+Tickets and questions from paying users get drowned out by those from free users, and the service suffers overall.
 Everyone gets a reduced customer experience, and it can both drive away paying customers and discourage freemium users from converting.

 For us, it was technical restraints on our server resources.
 Each free user created additional demand on our servers as we pulled their Stripe history and processed their dashboard.
-Too many free users signing up at the same time meant that paid accounts saw a decrease in performance.
-We simply couldn’t scale fast enough, and it starting affecting our churn rate.
+Too many free users signing up at once led to a decrease in performance for paid accounts.
+We simply couldn’t scale fast enough, and it starting to affect our churn rate.

 There’s not enough value in upgrading

-After trying out a freemium model Hubstaff realized that users of the free plan didn’t see enough value in the premium product to upgrade.
-The free plan offered a limitation of three users.
+After trying out a freemium model, Hubstaff realized that users of the free plan didn’t see enough value in the premium product to upgrade.
+The free plan limited it to three users.
 For companies that needed more, instead of paying, they’d just use a different email address to get another three free users.
 Ouch.

 If the free customers you’re acquiring don’t see a reason to pay money for your service, they won’t.
-It might be because your free plan is too generous, or there are too many companies that do the same thing for free.
+It might be because your free plan is too generous, or because there are too many companies offering the same thing for free.

 Regardless, why would anyone buy the cow if they can get the milk for free?